 Hyperthermia is where the body temperature is above the accepted normal range.
 A normal temperature for cats and dogs is between 100.5-101.5 degrees Fahrenheit.
 A high temperature can be caused by internal factors that change the body’s temperature set point such as infections, severe inflammation, brain lesions, or endocrine disorders.
-A high temperature can also be caused by external factors such as excessive exercise, expose to elements, etc.
+A high temperature can also be caused by external factors such as excessive exercise, exposure to elements, etc.

-Heat stress, heat exhaustion and heat stroke are stages of hyperthermia.
+Heat stress, heat exhaustion, and heat stroke are stages of hyperthermia.
 A common cause is a pet being in a very hot environment with no shade or water.
-Treatments include active cooling, IV fluids and supportive medications.
+Treatments include active cooling, IV fluids, and supportive medications.

-In the past couple weeks, we have seen more animals with heat stroke than we have before.
+In the past couple of weeks, we have seen more animals with heatstroke than we have before.
 It seems like most of the pets that have come in, were either brachycephalic (flat faces/short noses) or darker colored fur.
 We just need to remember that animals cannot sweat like we can when we get hot.
 Once they start to overheat, it can be hard to get them back to a normal temperature.
 This is why experts agree not to leave your animals in the car when it is warm outside.
 Once the pet’s temperature gets over 106-109 degrees Fahrenheit they usually don’t recover.
-One way to avoid heat stroke is to make sure that your pet has lots of water that they can easily get to and some shade to sit/lay in during these very hot days.
+One way to avoid heatstroke is to make sure that your pet has lots of water that they can easily get to and some shade to sit/lay in during these very hot days.